zenobo/Untune-Extension/README.md

 ## Untune Chrome Extension
-A tool to convert subreddits to Youtube Playlists
+A chrome extension which lets users convert any subreddit to a Youtube playlist from their browser.

 ## Contents